 Inverted Hammer Candlesticks and Shooting Star Candlesticks

-Bullish Stock Indices Candlestick Patterns Guide and Bearish Indices Candlestick Patterns Guide
+Bullish Stock Candlestick Patterns Guide and Bearish Candlestick Patterns Guide

-Inverted Hammer Candlestick Pattern & Shooting Star Candlestick Pattern candlesticks look alike.
-These have a long upper shadow and a short body at the bottom.
+Inverted Hammer Candle Pattern & Shooting Star Candle Pattern candles look alike.
+These candlesticks have a long upper shadow & a short body at the bottom.
 Their color does not matter.
-What matters is the point where they appear whether at the top of a market stock indices trend (star) or the bottom of a market stock indices trend (hammer).
+What matters is the point where they appear whether at the top of a market stock trend (star) or the bottom of a market stock trend (hammer).

-Difference is that inverted hammer is a bullish reversal stock indices pattern while shooting star is a bearish reversal stock indices pattern.
+Difference is that inverted hammer is a bullish reversal stock pattern while shooting star candleestick is a bearish reversal stock pattern.

-Inverted Hammer Candlestick Pattern & Shooting Star Candlestick Pattern Stock Index Chart Patterns
+Inverted Hammer Candle Pattern & Shooting Star Candle Pattern Chart Setups

-This is a bullish reversal candle-stick pattern.
-It occurs at the bottoms of a Indices trend.
+This is a bullish reversal candle setup.
+It occurs at the bottoms of a trend.

-Inverted hammer forms at the bottoms of a down stock indices trend and indicates the possibility of reversal of the downwards stock index trend.
+Inverted hammer forms at the bottoms of a down stock trend and indicates the possibility of a market reversal of the downwards trend.

 A buy is confirmed when a candlestick closes above the neckline, this is opening of candlestick on the left-side of this pattern.
 Neck-line point in this case forms the resistance area.

-Stop orders for the buy stock index trades should be set a few pips below the lowest stock index price on the recent low.
+Stop orders for the buy stock trades should be set a few pips below the lowest price on the recent low.

 Shooting Star Candlestick